Muhammad Waseem: Early life

 Muhammad Waseem was born in Quetta city of Balochistan, Pakistan.
+He belongs to the Alizai tribe of Pashtuns with his roots in Mastung.
+He can speak his native Pashto, Urdu, Balochi and Persian.

-Personal life
+Career

 In 2012, Muhammad Waseem was chosen to be AIBA professional (APB), however his participation failed to be confirmed, to which he stated;

-" I don't know what went wrong.
+"I don't know what went wrong.
 The federation was dealing with the matter and then nothing evolved out of it, which is really disappointing.
 I wanted to take on the best boxers of the world but my dream was shattered..."
 Muhammad Waseem lost a decision when he challenged Moruti Mthalane in 2018 for the IBF belt.
 Waseem has recently signed a contract with MTK Global who are guiding his career from now on.